eliaspfeffer/Concept-for-global-transparent-CO2-supply-chain-tracking-via-blockchain/README.md

 2.) very little bureaucracy.

-3.) stops the tragedy/dilemma of the commons (also known as social dilemma, very important!)
+3.) stops the tragedy/dilemma of the commons (also known as social dilemma, very important!), as everyone has no other choice, than to buy CO2 certificates.
+No one within this system would want to trade with a person / company without the according blockchain-CO2 certificates.

 # How it would work:
 <img width="595" alt="IMG_1542" src="https://github.com/DasDouble/Concept-to-stop-climate-change-via-code/assets/77044936/bc9c7dbe-f206-4166-9f39-a4bf7c81c549">